 Director - Joyce Harrington, Staff - Steve Shannon

-The four year high school program of science offerings begins with an expansion of the nine year sequence of integrated science in grades K-8.
-The four year science program makes every attempt to provide a hands on, inquiry-based learning experience in the four basic areas of science (i.e., physical science, life science, earth and space science, and technology.)
-Along with the ninth grade semester course, Critical Thinking and Design, students are required to elect three years of science and are encouraged to choose from a variety of elective courses.
+In support of STEM education (Science, Technology, Engineering and Mathematics), the four-year high school science program makes every attempt to provide a hands on, inquiry-based learning experience in the four basic areas of science (i.e., physical science, life science, earth and space science, and technology/engineering.)
+In addition, our students must meet the College and Career Readiness standards in science which entails the ability to research and write about specific topics.
+Students are required to elect three years of science and are encouraged to choose from a variety of elective courses.
 Students are encouraged to consult with science teachers regarding specific details of any science course or level offered.

 Department Head - Diane Salvetti, Staff - Eric Beer, Nicole Corbett, Jaclyn Farias, Thomas Kitterick, John McGinness

 “Knowledge of history is the precondition of political intelligence.
 Without history, a society shares no common memory of where it has been, of what its core values are, of what decisions of the past account for present circumstances.
 Without history, one cannot undertake any sensible inquiry into the political, social, or moral issues in society.
 And without historical knowledge and the inquiry it supports, one cannot move to the informed, discriminating citizenship essential to effective participation in the democratic process.”
 (National Standards for History, 1996) The Social Studies curriculum is designed to reflect the sentiment of the National Standards as well as the standards of the Massachusetts History and Social Science Frameworks.
 Our goal is to prepare students for active citizenship through the study of history, economics, geography and social science.